vmhlotsh1/KwikSend/README.md

 - **Instant Cross-Border Transfers**: Near-instant transactions across borders, reducing transfer times from days to seconds.
 - **Transparent Fees**: Clear, upfront breakdown of all fees and exchange rates before each transaction.
 - **Real-Time Tracking**: Track transactions from initiation to completion with real-time status updates.
+- **Real-Time Currency Covertion**: Automatically converts currencies at accurate, real-time rates, ensuring fair value for both the sender and the recipient.
+- **Fee-Free Small Transfers**: A zero-free model for mico-transfers, making the platform accessibleeven to lower-income workers sending smaller amounts.
 - **Offline Cash-Out**: Access funds even in unbanked or rural areas through local agents.

 ---